 Selection Criteria for Windows

-Selection of suitable window in a particular place should be dependent of following factors.
+The selection of suitable windows in a particular place should be dependent on the following factors.

 - Location of room